 In fact, yoga is now so popular that half of Pure Fitness’s studios in Hong Kong are yoga studios!

-- IKIGAI yoga studio, offering unlimited yoga sessions for a fixed monthly fee
+- IKIGAI yoga studio, offering unlimited yoga sessions for a fixed monthly fee in a very relaxing environment.

-Our article on the best yoga studios also covers why yoga is so important when living in Hong Kong, which types of yoga are available in Hong Kong and the benefits of practicing yoga in a studio versus at home.
+Our article on the best yoga studios also covers why yoga is so important when living in Hong Kong, which types of yoga are available in Hong Kong, and the benefits of practicing yoga in a studio versus at home.

-Hong Kong ultimate fitness guide; what’s F45, and where are the studios in Hong Kong?
+Why do we like F45, and where are the studios in Hong Kong?

 If you’ve not heard of F45 yet, where’ve you been?
 It all started in a Sydney gym in 2012, and in 2015 it went global with studios now all over the world.